rwpenney/eng-clock/README.md

 simply provide updates every second, but at an arbitrary offset from these second boundaries.)

-The application currently assumes that the system clock is itself well synchonized to an external time reference (e.g. via NTP or GPS), but may eventually have functionality that will compute a statistical estimate of this local clock offset.
+The application sends its own NTP requests to feed into a statistical estimator of the local system clock's offset from authoritative time references, including an estimate of the accumulated margin of error.
+(That offset estimator is based on a simple Bayesian Inference process assuming Gaussian statistics.)

 The visual display is deliberately minimalistic, using only basic GTK elements.